drkrssll/chunks-rs/README.md

 }
 ```

-The switch_workspace function is used to switch workspaces using hyperctl, a command-line tool for the Hyprland IPC.
+The switch_workspace function is used to switch workspaces using hyprctl.
 This is then passed through to your Tag using static_button, which gives your button functionality.

 When implementing Tags of the button type, you can use virtually any function in place of switch_workspace.